Wallace Alonzo Lawton

 Wallace Alonzo Lawton then married Edna Pearl Blake.

 Edna Pearl Blake was born September 5, 1876, in Orion Twp., Richland Co., WI, and died August 10, 1973, at a nursing home in Richland Center, Richland Co., WI, at age 96.
-She was the daughter of Simon S. Blake of Martinsburg, Bedford (Blair) Co., PA, and Mary Magdalena Ambrose from near Ligonier, Westmoreland Co., PA.
+Buried in Sextonville Cemetery, Buena Vista Twp., Richland Co., WI.
+She is the daughter of Simon Simpkins Blake of Martinsburg, Bedford (Blair) Co., PA, and Mary Magdalena Ambrose from near Ligonier, Westmoreland Co., PA.

-Wallace Alonzo Lawton and Edna Pearl Blake were married May 26, 1914, in Richland Center, Richland Co., WI.
+Wallace Alonzo Lawton (age 55), a widower, and Edna Pearl Blake (age 37), a maiden, were married May 26, 1914, at the home of the bride's sister, Mrs. Wallace Pratt, Richland Center, Richland Co., WI.

 Wallace Alonzo Lawton and Edna Pearl (Blake) Lawton had one child: